-Prerequisite(s): ART 250 or MCOM 231.
+Prerequisite(s): Two or more upper-level studio or

+design courses.
 (3-0)

 MCOM 340 Advanced Game Design (3 sem. hrs.)

 An in-depth look at game design theory and aesthetic criticism pertaining to video games.
 Through the use of significant projects, students will further develop practical design skills, and investigate theoretical topics such as the ability of games to communicate, simulate and persuade.
 Students will examine the connections between game design and faith, spirituality, ethics, morality, and the Christian tradition in order to become game designers who are thoughtful shapers of culture rather than simply entertainment technicians.

 Cross-listed: GAME 340.